netverify/netverify.github.io/_posts/2024-09-29-network-change-verification-even-for-networks-without-specifications.md

 </p>
 To check that our change is correct, one should verify that *a1* no longer carries any traffic and that all traffic it was carrying moves to *a2*.
 Doesn't sound too hard!
 But that's just the beginning—the easy part really.

-We also do not want to change how flows upstream of *a1* and *a2* and we do not want to change how traffic flows downstream of *a1* and *a2*.
+We also do not want to change how traffic flows upstream of *a1* and *a2* and we do not want to change how traffic flows downstream of *a1* and *a2*.
 The following picture gives us a better perspective on what we need to ensure—traffic on the orange subpaths must remain unchanged.

 <p align="center">
 <img src="/assets/images/relational-verification-full-paths.png" alt="Changing network paths from a1 to a2" height="300"/>